JereKuusela/valheim-infinity_hammer/publish/README.md

 # Changelog

 - v1.20
-	- Adds a new parameter `fall` to the `hammer` command for Structure Tweaks mod.
+	- Adds new parameters `fall` and `restrict` to the `hammer` command for Structure Tweaks mod.
 	- Adds new aliases `hammer_terrain_to`, `hoe_terrain_to`, `hammer_slope` and `hoe_slope` for World Edit Commands mod.
 	- Adds visualization for edge targeted commands (instead of the usual center targeted).
+	- Adds new key bindings for picking the hovered object and picking the whole building.
+	- Adds a new key binding for resetting offset (unbound by default).
+	- Fixes multiselect being always scalable.
+Now only scales if all child objects can be scaled.
-	- Improves multi command support.
+	- Improves multicommand support.
 	- Improves instant command support.

 - v1.19